5afe/safe/specs/replace_browser_extension/01_main.rst

    phrase is not valid for this Safe.
 User must enter valid phrase again, starting from the `step No.7 <owners_not_found_>`_.

-4.8.
 Backend Services Unreachable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Preconditions
 +++++++++++++